vchavali/svadhyayam.github.io/the_analytical_framework_of_navyanyaya.md

 Negative types are a special case of a broader category called **two-place** [उभयनिष्ठः; ubhayaniṣṭhaḥ] types.
 Whereas any single instance of a normal 'one-place' type has just one basis, a two-place type involves two bases simultaneously.

 An example of this sort of type is a two-place relation.
 Let's define the word `P` for 'production' [उत्पत्तिः] which refers to a relation of cause and effect between two objects.
 Note that although `P` involves both a cause and an effect (i.e., it's a two-place type), there is an asymmetry between how it relates to each one.
 We can have the production *of* smoke *by* fire.
 But, typically, not vice-a-versa.
 In other words, although a two-place type has two bases, it isn't realized the same way in each one.
-We'll refer to it's 'dominant' basis as its **substrate** [अनुयोगि; anuyogi] and the other as its **correlate** [प्रतियोगि; pratiyogi].
+We'll refer to its 'dominant' basis as its **substrate** [अनुयोगि; anuyogi] and the other as its **correlate** [प्रतियोगि; pratiyogi].
 So, `s` (smoke) is the substrate of a `P` whose correlate is `f` (fire).

 Or, in Navyanyāya speak, using the operators `अनुयोगि` [anuyogi] and `प्रतियोगि` [pratiyogi], which we'll represent with the greek letters `α` and `π`, respectively: